-Are you looking for a few ideas on having a wedding in your own back yard?
+Are you looking for a few ideas on having an elegant and luxurious wedding in your own backyard?
 I hope these photos I came across will help inspire you with backyard wedding decorating ideas.

 From Love & Lavender.com - a great wedding site

 We love weddings in general, but we get especially excited about weddings that are both beautiful and do-able on a tight budget.
 We decided to share some of our favorite ideas with you, starting with backyard weddings!
 Hosting and entertaining backyard weddings have so many advantages: you’re not paying for the venue itself, which is a big cost savings, you’ll have time to set things up and practice whenever you like, and the location is a place that has a lot of meaning for you.

 The Decor: A tree is the perfect focal point for a backyard ceremony (and it doesn’t cost a thing).
 You can hang colorful monograms, lanterns, or chandeliers to make it more special.
 Drape twinkle lights or lanterns across the entire yard to really set the mood.
 For centerpieces, we picture vintage books with teacups or cafe au lait bowls stacked on top, filled with fresh flowers.
 You can find inexpensive dishes and old books at thrift stores.
 We also love the idea of incorporating a different pie in each centerpiece.
 Pies have such a homey look, plus they would do double duty by eliminating the need for a wedding cake!
 You could make a cakestand for each pie out of mismatched plates and candlesticks by following this tutorial.

 The Food: For the down-home backyard wedding, we picture comfort food!
 Barbecue chicken, corn on the cob, coleslaw, and potato salad.
 We also picture a lemonade stand with different flavors of lemonade in glass drink dispensers and big bucket filled with soda.